Leopard-2019/Will-a-Customer-Accept-the-Coupon/README.md

     [Jupiter Notebook used](https://github.com/Leopard-2019/Will-a-Customer-Accept-the-Coupon/blob/main/notebook/prompt_assig5_1.ipynb)

-* There were some columns (age, income, expiration, Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20to50) initially defined as object that were manipultate, etc in order to be able to be treated as numerical in order to facilitate the analysis.
+* There were some columns (age, income, expiration, Bar, CoffeeHouse, CarryAway, RestaurantLessThan20, and Restaurant20to50) initially defined as object that were manipultated, etc in order to be able to be treated as numerical in order to facilitate the analysis.

 * There were also some columns (car, Bar,CoffeHouse, CarryAway,RestaurantlLessthan20, restaurant20To50) that present missing values.